 Entrepreneurship covers more than the concept of being self-employed.
 Entrepreneurship education trains for entrepreneurship, strengthens working life skills, and supports proactive studying.
 Entrepreneurship education at the Entrepreneurial University encourages and increases the students’ ability to open-mindedly discover and seize new opportunities, and to apply their capabilities entrepreneurially in any kind of organisation.
-Entrepreneurship education is provided to students in all seven faculties at the University of Turku.
+Entrepreneurship education is provided to students in all eight faculties at the University of Turku.
 The purpose of entrepreneurship education is to boost entrepreneurial behaviour across the society by generating new and supporting established business activities as well as by enhancing entrepreneurial culture and attitudes in the entire university.

 Being entrepreneurial covers interaction, innovation, change, discovering and seizing opportunities, engagement, commitment, open-mindedness, criticality, questioning, problem solving, giving and receiving feedback, knowledge management, project management competence, teamwork, autonomy, as well as recognising and utilising your own skills.